voder-ai/eslint-plugin-traceability/docs/ci-cd-pipeline.md

 - If `NPM_TOKEN` is missing or invalid, or if npm requires an OTP, the workflow succeeds but skips publishing; this is treated as a configuration issue rather than a code failure.
 - If the post-deployment smoke test fails, the job fails even though a package may have been published; this indicates an urgent regression in the published artifact.

-In all of these cases, the failing run is visible in the `CI/CD Pipeline` workflow on GitHub, and maintainers should fix the underlying issue before merging further changes to `main`.
+In all of these cases, the failing run is visible in the `CI/CD Pipeline` workflow on GitHub.
+Since `main` is the single integration branch in our trunk-based model, maintainers should fix the underlying issue before pushing further changes to `main`.